-Newly insured patients may have trouble finding primary care physiciansNovember 26th, 2012 in Health /
+Newly insured patients may have trouble finding primary care physiciansNovember 26, 2012 in Medicine & Health / Health

 now assured by the re-election of President Obama – is expected to result in up to 50 million currently uninsured Americans acquiring some type of health insurance coverage.
 But a study by researchers at the Mongan Institute for Health Policy at Massachusetts General Hospital (MGH) finds that a significant percentage of the primary care physicians most likely to care for newly insured patients may be not be accepting new patients.
 The investigators note that strategies designed to increase and support these "safety-net" physicians could help ensure that newly covered patients have access to primary care.

 "This study raises very serious concerns about the willingness and ability of primary care providers to cope with the increased demand for services that will result from the ACA," says Eric G. Campbell, PhD, of the Mongan Institute, senior author of the report to be published in the American Journal of Medical Quality.
 "Even with insurance, it appears that many patients may find it challenging to find a physician to provide them with primary care services."